citp/privacy-policy-historical/g/ge/geo/geoeye.com.md

 ##  7\.
 How to Contact Us

-If you have any questions or concerns about our Privacy Policy for this Site, you may contact us at 21700 Atlantic Boulevard, Dulles, VA 20166, or via e-mail at [webmaster@geoeye.com](mailto:webmaster@geoeye.com?subject=Privacy).
+If you have any questions or concerns about our Privacy Policy for this Site, you may contact us at 2325 Dulles Corner Boulevard, Herndon, VA 20171, or via e-mail at [webmaster@geoeye.com](mailto:webmaster@geoeye.com?subject=Privacy).

 ##  8\.
 Terms of Use